eliiza/challenge-urban-forest/README.md

     //       if the return is true, the same is not guaranteed def mayIntersect(multiPolygonA: MultiPolygon, multiPolygonB: MultiPolygon): Boolean

 Equivalent functions are given in *Python* too!
-You can check http://s2map.com to play around with plotting polygons.
+You can check http://s2map.com to play around with plotting polygons on a real map.

 ## Challenge